fabiancrx/dart_algorithms/README.md

 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)
 [![License: MIT][license_badge]][license_link]

 A collection of Algorithms and Data structures implemented in dart.

+This repository is intended for educational purposes, you could probably find more optimized implementations of the data structures and algorithms here described in the standard library or in the [collections][https://pub.dev/packages/collection] package.

+Most of the implementations in this repository can be further studied in the book [Algorithms 4th edition][https://algs4.cs.princeton.edu/home/] .

 ### Sorting